sitting-duck/stuff/School - Comp Sci/Artificial Intelligence Spring 2015/Assn 1 - Basic Search/Part 1/search/README.md

 ### Source Files:
 **Problem.h, Problem.cpp** - Holds queues of nodes.
 Sort the queues in different ways and applies different heuristics to the nodes dependent on which type of search is being applied.

 **Node.h, Node.cpp** - Node model class.
 Think of a solution to this problem as a node path down a search tree.
 Think of each node as a move in the solution.
 The node class stores the encoding of the actual move and other information about the move.
-For example, if there are any heuristics that measure the relative "quality" of a move, that value would be stored in the node class.
+For example, if there are any heuristics that measure the relative "quality" of a move, that value would be stored in the node instance.

 **init.cpp** - grabs command line input, input validation and warnings,